First solo flight

+A first solo flight is when a student aircraft pilot completes a short flight, including a takeoff and landing, without an instructor aboard.
+Achieving this milestone is known as soloing.
+In a more general sense, a "solo flight" or "solo time" refers to any flight time when a "pilot is the sole occupant in the aircraft."

+When piloting an aircraft solo, a pilot must not only fly and navigate the machine competently, but must also be able to manage unpredictable developments, such as mechanical failure or bad weather.

 Requirements

 Depending on the country, there may be a requirement for some minimum number of training hours to have been completed by the student pilot before they are allowed to solo.
 In most countries, it is assumed that such students will be familiar with (and may have to pass an examination on) the relevant air laws or regulations, and will have completed exercises in handling aircraft in normal conditions, and also what to do in the case of engine failure on takeoff, in flight, and before landing.

-In the United States, for most aircraft, there is no FAA (Federal Aviation Administration) requirement for a minimum number of hours.
+In the United States, for most aircraft, there is no FAA (Federal Aviation Administration) requirement for a minimum number of hours, but a student pilot certificate is required.
 Per FAR Part 61 SFAR 73 section 2, Robinson helicopters have a 20-hour requirement to solo.
 However, the regulations do require that a student pilot show competency in several specific skills to include, for example, the ability to forward slip.

 In practice, competence is mostly a judgment call of the Certificated Flight Instructor (CFI) responsible for the student.
 Typically, it takes from 10 to 30 hours of flight time before a pilot has the instinctive feel of an aircraft to be safe flying solo in other than perfect (no wind) weather.

 Soloing

-In some cases, when the student is given permission to fly alone, the instructor directs the student to fly three circuits of the traffic pattern, each accompanied by a full-stop landing.
-During the first circuit, the solo, the student's flight instructor may supervise the student's performance from the ground, paying close attention to the approach and landing.
-Some instructors keep a radio handy, if there is one in the aircraft, in case the student pilot should need assistance or advice.
-When flying a glider the newly approved student may also make more than one tow the first day, though a single solo flight is adequate to earn the "A" badge as a glider pilot.
+Upon the completion of all legal and instructor requirements for proficiency, the student's flight instructor directs the student to fly three circuits of the traffic pattern, including landings, solo.
+During the first circuit of the solo, the instructor may supervise via radio in case the student pilot should need assistance or advice.
+When flying a glider the newly approved student may make more than one tow the first day though a single solo flight is adequate to earn the "A" badge as a glider pilot.